whitneyburton/portfolios/students/marybeth_burch/20151120-marybeth_burch-m3.markdown

-# Mary Beth Burch - M2 Portfolio
+# Mary Beth Burch - M3 Portfolio

 ## Individual

 ### Your Mission

 I will continue to be intentional about bringing a positive attitude and a growth mindset each day.
-I will get better at embracing road blocks and work on my tenacity and creativity when it comes to working through challenges, but I will ask for help from mentors and others before I get to the point of beating my head against a wall.
+I will get better at embracing road blocks, and draw on my tenacity and creativity when it comes to working through challenges, but I will ask for help from mentors and others before I get to the point of beating my head against a wall.
 I think I get better at this each module.
 I will do my best to look outside of myself every day and notice others who might need support or encouragement.
 I will try not to compare myself to others and work on making myself the best programmer I can be.
-I will begin to actively explore where I hope to land after Turing, and look for other people and organizations that are combining technology with other issues and fields that I care about.
+I will begin to actively explore where I hope to land after Turing, and seek out people and organizations that are combining technology with other issues and fields that I care about.
 I will not eat junk food just because it is on the table.
-I will try my best to learn something new (Javascript, etc.).
+I will try my best to learn something new that is not what we are doing in class (Javascript, etc.).

 ### End of Module Assessment